syncfusion-content/maui-docs/MAUI/DateTimePicker/getting-started.md

 ## Set selected date and selected time to the Date Time Picker

-The SfDateTimePicker control allows you to select the date and time by using the [SelectedDate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDateTimePicker.html#Syncfusion_Maui_Picker_SfDateTimePicker_SelectedDate) and [SelectedTime](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDateTimePicker.html#Syncfusion_Maui_Picker_SfDateTimePicker_SelectedTime) properties in the [SfDateTimePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfPicker.html).
-The default value of the `SelectedDate` and `SelectedTime` is the current time.
+The SfDateTimePicker control allows you to select the date and time by using the [SelectedDate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDateTimePicker.html#Syncfusion_Maui_Picker_SfDateTimePicker_SelectedDate) property in the [SfDateTimePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDateTimePicker.html).
+The default value of the `SelectedDate` is the current date and time.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="2" %}